HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

   Incorrect.
 Typical NTC thermistor range is around –50 °C to +200 °C. Some may go higher, but 300 °C is beyond normal limits.

   - **❌ Common base resistances are 20,000 Ω and 100,000 Ω**
   Incorrect.
-Common base resistances are **2,252 Ω** and **10,000 Ω**.
-Higher resistances like 30 kΩ or 50 kΩ may be used for higher temperature ranges, but not 100 kΩ.
+Common base resistances are **2,252 Ω** and **10,000 Ω** .Higher resistances like 30 kΩ or 50 kΩ may be used for extended ranges, but 20 kΩ and 100 kΩ are not standard base resistances.

   - **❌ It is made of transistors and memory circuits**
   Incorrect.
 NTC thermistors are made from **sintered metal oxides**, not active semiconductor components like transistors.